Deed of surrender: any commercial property lease

 - Money back guarantee

-This document allows a landlord and a tenant to end a commercial property lease by mutual agreement before the end of the contractual lease term.
+This deed allows a landlord and a tenant to end a commercial property lease by mutual agreement before the end of the contractual lease term.
 It can be used for both registered and unregistered leases.

 A surrender may be immediate and simple, but in many cases the landlord will want to be sure that the tenant leaves the premises when required and in the condition required by the lease.
 This surrender document covers the landlord's position thoroughly.